Where to Live Between Selling and Buying a House

 You may need to acquire:

 Ready to skip the hassle of home-hopping and simplify your home selling process?
-Truehold's sale-leaseback pairs the sale of your home with a lease that allows you to remain as a renter at an agreed upon rate.
+Truehold's sell and stay transaction pairs the sale of your home with a lease that allows you to remain as a renter.

-In addition to taking care of your short-term housing needs, a sale-leaseback allows you to avoid the cost and work that goes into updating and preparing a property for a traditional listing sale.
+In addition to taking care of your short-term housing needs, a sell and stay transaction allows you to avoid the cost and work that goes into updating and preparing a property for a traditional listing sale.
 In fact, it allows you to skip directly to scheduling a closing date at your convenience.

-After closing, you’ll no longer be responsible for property tax, homeowners insurance, or major repairs and maintenance.
-Instead, you can focus your attention entirely on how to find your dream home.
+After closing, you’ll no longer be responsible for property tax, property insurance, or essential repairs.
+Instead, you can focus your attention entirely on how to find your dream home

-When you’re ready to learn more, give us a call and one of our advisors will reach out to answer your questions and see if Truehold's sale-leaseback option is the right fit for you.
+When you’re ready to learn more, give us a call and one of our representatives will reach out to answer your questions and see if Truehold's sell and stay transaction is the right fit for you.

 Sources: